gkjohnson/three-bvh-csg/README.md

   - Half edge connectivity (future)
 - Pass two items into CSG function with operation
   - Compute cached data if necessary (aync if possible)
-  - Throw error if non uniform scale is used
   - Collect all intersecting triangles
     - Use the geometry with fewest triangles to perform the intersction primarily and avoid unnecessary transforms?
   - Clip triangles and add the right triangles to the appropriate side